-- Government sources dominate non-tertiary education funding in all OECD countries, while the private sector contributes 9% of the total expenditure on educational institutions on average.
-Private funding in Slovenia accounted for 7% of expenditure at primary, secondary and postsecondary non-tertiary levels. - In most countries, private sources accounted for similar shares of expenditure on general and vocational programmes at upper secondary level.
+- The distribution of spending between general and vocational upper secondary programmes depends on a variety of factors, such as the number of VET students, the fields of study within VET programmes and the importance given to VET relative to general programmes.
+In Iceland, 13% of all funding for educational institutions is spent on general upper secondary education and 7% on vocational upper secondary education (11% and 10% respectively on average across the OECD). - Government sources dominate non-tertiary education funding in all OECD countries, while the private sector contributes 9% of the total expenditure on educational institutions on average.
+Private funding in Iceland accounted for 3% of expenditure at primary, secondary and post-secondary non-tertiary levels. - In most countries, private sources accounted for similar shares of expenditure on general and vocational programmes at upper secondary level.
 However, in a few countries the differences in the share of private funding between general and vocational programmes were wider.
-In Slovenia, the private sector is responsible for 9% of expenditure on general upper secondary programmes and 12% of expenditure on vocational upper secondary programmes. - On average across OECD countries, more than half of government expenditure on primary to postsecondary non-tertiary education comes from subnational governments.
-In Slovenia, 90% of the funding comes from the central government, after transfers between government levels and 10% from the local level.
+In Iceland, the private sector is responsible for 9% of expenditure on general upper secondary programmes and 9% of expenditure on vocational upper secondary programmes.

+On average across OECD countries, more than half of government expenditure on primary to postsecondary non-tertiary education comes from subnational governments.
+In Iceland, 24% of the funding comes from the central government, after transfers between government levels and 76% from the local level.